jpardogo/ListBuddies/README.md

 ListBuddies
 ===========

+**This library is not maintained anymore and there will be no further releases**

 Android library of a pair of auto-scroll circular parallax ListViews like the ones on the expedia app home page.

 A video example of this library is on this [youtube video][1].